Devondrick Walker

 COLLEGE

-Coming out of high school, Walker had no scholarship offers.
-Instead, he secured a last-second offer through a connection his high school assistant coach had.
-In May 2010, Walker signed a letter of intent to play basketball for Northwestern Oklahoma State University in the 2010/11 season.
+Coming out of high school, Devondrick Walker had no scholarship offers and only landed a last-second opportunity through a connection his high school assistant coach had, signing a National Letter of Intent in May 2010 to join Northwestern Oklahoma State for the 2010–11 season.

-Devondrick said in January 2017, "I had a amazing head coach (Sam Walker).
-He forced me to defend when I didn't want to, forced me to rebound when I didn't want to".
+Looking back on his development at A&M–Commerce, Walker credited the demands of Coach Sam Walker, saying in January 2017, “I had a amazing head coach (Sam Walker).
+He forced me to defend when I didn't want to, forced me to rebound when I didn't want to,” a snapshot of the accountability that shaped his Division II rise after barely playing as a freshman.

 Related